saliha-so/GA4-ECommerce-Performance-Dashboard/README.md

 December Peak: December 2020 is a peak for both users and purchases (likely due to holiday sales/promotions).

 Insight: While the Total Users saw a sharp increase in December, the corresponding rise in Total Purchases was not proportional to the user growth.
 This suggests a potential issue with user quality during that period or a bottleneck in the conversion funnel (e.g., site speed, stock issues).
 This finding would warrant further deep-dive analysis into the December traffic sources and promotional strategies.

+### **The Pivot Table Bridge (From 'What' to 'Why'):**

+This insight mandated the creation of a second, more granular analysis.
+I used a **Pivot Table** combined with a new **SQL query** (Grouping by `source` and `medium`) to determine *which specific traffic channels* were responsible for the drop in conversion efficiency.
+This transition from time-based reporting to channel-based segmentation forms the core of the project's strategic value.

 The complete SQL query used is provided below: